 - Gina Hunt

-Hunt was the 2015-2016 Fellow at Virginia Commonwealth University in Qatar, where she was a practicing artist and faculty member within the Painting and Printmaking Department and exhibited a solo exhibition of new paintings and sculpture.
+In 2018-19, Hunt was a HATCH Resident at Chicago Artists Coalition.
+From 2015-2016, she received the international Artist Fellowship at Virginia Commonwealth University School of the Arts in Qatar, where she was a practicing artist and faculty member within the Painting and Printmaking Department and exhibited a solo exhibition of new paintings and sculpture.
 In 2016, Gina was awarded residencies at Hinge Arts (Fergus Falls, Minnesota) and the Badlands National Park (South Dakota).
 At both residencies, Hunt focused on creating temporary, site-specific sculptural installations integrated within landscape and architecture.

-Hunt received an MFA in Painting from Illinois State University (2015), an MA in Painting from Minnesota State University (2012), and a BFA in Painting, Printmaking, and Art History from Minnesota State University (2009).
+Gina received an M.F.A. in Painting from Illinois State University (2015), an M.A. in Painting from Minnesota State University (2012), and a B.F.A. in Painting, Printmaking, and Art History from Minnesota State University (2009).
 Her work has been featured in reviews and publications such as The Rib (Boston, Massachusetts), Gulf Times (Doha, Qatar), Salt Hill (Syracuse University), and New American Paintings.

 She currently lives and works in Chicago, where she is a faculty member in the Drawing, Painting and Printmaking Department at Loyola University Chicago.
 Gina's artwork is represented by 65GRAND.